For shipments using Ocean (vessel) Transportation. Fulfills US DOT and International Law Training Requirements.

 IMDG Training is required for any hazmat employee who needs to understand how to use the IMDG Code.
 This includes: Shipping personnel who prepare and sign the shipping papers for ocean transport, Personnel responsible for classifying hazardous product, Anyone else who meets the definition of a "hazmat employee" and who needs to understand how to read and interpret the IMDG Code.

-Webinar Hours: 11am - 7pm Eastern Standard Time (includes testing).
+Webinar Hours: 11am - 7pm each day Eastern Standard Time (includes testing).
 Sign-in begins 15 minutes prior to class start time.
 Class times are EST - please adjust according to your time zone.

 Student Workbook: students download workbook to view and print student workbook, we suggest putting it in a three ring binder.
 If you do not print the workbook, you must be able to view it at the same time as the webinar.

-Regulations: 49CFR, IATA and IMDG classes require the actual regulations.
+Regulations: IMDG regulations are required for this webinar.
 Students must provide them, as they are not included with the course.
 If you need a current copy, we suggest purchasing one from our recommended suppliers.

 Exam taken online at the conclusion of the webinar.
 Exams must be submitted within 3 hours of completion of the course.